ArduPilot/ardupilot_wiki/common/source/docs/common-gremsy-pixyu-gimbal.rst

 - :ref:`SERIAL2_OPTIONS <SERIAL2_OPTIONS>` to 1024 for "Don't forward mavlink to/from"
 - Optionally set :ref:`RC9_OPTION <RC9_OPTION>` to 163 for "Mount Lock" to allow the pilot to switch between "lock" and "follow" modes during "RC Targetting".
 Note "RC9" can be replaced with any RC input channel

+When the autopilot has successfully connected to the gimbal, "Mount: GREMSY PixyU fw:7.7.1.0" (or similar) will be sent to the ground station.
+Looking for this message may be useful in determining if the autopilot and gimbal are communicating successfully.

 Configuring the Gimbal
 ----------------------